Painful intelligence: What AI can tell us about human suffering: Attention as input selection

 Performing such segmentation is not easy: using attentional mechanisms in AI and robots is an emerging topic, and we still don't know very well how to do it.
-However, like so many other functions related to intelligence, it may be possible to learn it.\footnote{\citep{minut2001reinforcement,mnih2014recurrent,greff2016tagger}.
+However, like so many other functions related to intelligence, it may be possible to learn it.
 Attention is fundamentally a form of action: even moving your eyes can be seen as a form of attention, since it helps to select certain parts of your environment for visual processing.
-Thus, learning to attend may be possible by the same principles by which an agent can learn to act in intelligent ways, discussed in Chapter~\ref{planning.ch}.} In fact, such selection seems to be happening in many different parts of the brain and in many different ways.
-In a sense, it is a reflection of the ubiquity of parallel processing in the brain, which necessitates various forms of input selection all over the brain.\footnote{The word ``attention'' is quite overloaded with different meanings in cognitive psychology.
-The sensory attention we have considered here is very different from some other kinds of attention.
-In particular, another type of attention very relevant for this book is \textit{sustained attention}, considered in Chapter~\ref{replay.ch}, which means you try to concentrate on a single task, such as reading a book, for an extended period of time.
-That is very different from sensory \textit{selective} attention considered here since sustained attention is about \textit{long-term} attention on a \textit{task} instead of relatively short-term attention on sensory objects.
-Selective attention can further be divided on another axis: bottom-up attention, where an external stimulus grabs your attention (as in the case of interrupts in Chapter~\ref{emotions.ch}), and top-down attention, used for example when you search for a certain person in a big room and only pay attention to faces.
-(The exact terms used in the different cases are quite variable in the literature.) }
+Thus, learning to attend may be possible by the general principles by which an agent can learn to act intelligently, as discussed in earlier chapters.\footnote{\citep{minut2001reinforcement,mnih2014recurrent,greff2016tagger}.
+Learning attention has recently become very fashionable in AI, especially in large language models due to the methods proposed by \citet{vaswani2017attention}, although their use of the term is quite liberal and has only a vague resemblance to what we are discussing here.}

-The key point in attention is that it leads to a bottleneck in the processing.
+The downside of selective attention is that it leads to a bottleneck in the processing.
 In the example just given, only the one single object left in the image is given to further processing, including the final pattern recognition system.
 So, only one object can be recognized at a time, since all the others are wiped out.
 It is often said in cognitive neuroscience that ``attentional resources are limited'', and here we see one illustration of that principle: if you pay attention to one thing, you will necessarily tend to ignore everything else.
 This, in its turn, increases uncertainty since you don't know much about those things you are not paying attention to.